Children attending our Casa program must turn 3 years of age by December 31st of the enrolling year.

 We make a distinction between art and craft, the latter being oriented toward an end product where we have supplied an example of what is possible.
 Children are free to bring their individual interpretation to the craft.

-Children meet with our French specialist in small groups in their classrooms once a week.
+Children meet with Sandy our French specialist in small groups in their classroom two times a week.
+Sandy is a French native speaker from Perpignan in the south of France.
 The goal of our French program is to generate a strong interest in the French language and to provide opportunities for simple communication and understanding.
-We use The Accelerative Integrated Method (AIM) ; a story based curriculum incorporating gestures to reinforce key vocabulary words.
+We use a story-based curriculum incorporating gestures to reinforce key vocabulary words.
 Activities and games are used to keep the program interesting.
 The young child is endowed with a ‘sensitive period‘ for learning language.
-Concepts, phrases, words and songs the children learn relate to things in their lives; at home and in the classroom.
+Concepts, phrases, words and songs the children learn to relate to things in their lives; at home and in the classroom.
 The nurturing and encouraging atmosphere helps the child to appreciate the concept of communication in French.

 Children connect to music in various ways.
 Some love to sing, others respond through movement and some are attracted to rhythm.
 Musical games are a regular part of the program integrating singing, movement and rhythm to appeal to individual styles of learning.